papertrail/remote_syslog/README.md

 Per-file parsing is not supported.
 Run multiple instances.

+### Optional: Run multiple instances

+Run multiple instances to support more than one message-specific file format (concurrently) or to specify distinct syslog hostnames.
+To do so, provide an alternative PID filename as a command-line option to additional instance(s), such as:

+    --pid-file remote_syslog_2.pid

 ## Reporting bugs

 1. See whether the issue has already been reported: <https://github.com/papertrail/remote_syslog/issues/>